YuhanSun/Riso-Tree/README.md

 ### 4. Generate containID.txt

 1-4 are run by using constructTree_single.sh
+If fail the load step (either Step 2 or 3, need to delete this folder: data/databases/graph.db).

 ### 4. Rename the generated graph database folder to from neo4j-community-3.4.12_Gleenes_1.0_-1_new_version to four different folder names.
 It can done manually or using copy_maxPNSize.sh (path modification required).
 1. neo4j-community-3.4.12_Gleenes_1.0_10_new_version